Walker Boone

 Walker Boone (born Theodore "Ted" Nicoloff; May 4, 1944 – January 29, 2021) was a Canadian actor.
 He was best known as the voice of the Nintendo character Mario in the DIC-produced animated series The Adventures of Super Mario Bros.
 3 and Super Mario World.

 Early life and career

 Boone was born on May 4, 1944, as Theodore Nicoloff in Toronto, Ontario.
 He attended the McGill University Faculty of Law before changing to a teaching career in Ontario and London.
 In the 1980s, he left teaching to be an actor.

 Personal life

 He had two children, Jason and Larissa Nicoloff, one grandchild and a partner, Vicki.
 He also owned a farm.

 Death

-Boone died 29 January 2021, aged 76.
-Details of his death were not made available to the public until August 11 of that same year.
+Boone died on January 29, 2021, at the age of 76, but his death was not announced until August 11 that year.